Informed Principal Problems in Bilateral Trading: Introduction

+We overcome this difficulty by adapting the methods developed by \cite{E2013Gershkov_etal} to our informed-principal problem with interdependent values.
+We prove the result of {\it interim-payoff equivalence} assuming that the valuation functions are additively separable in type variables.
+Again, let us assume that the RSW is dominated by another equilibrium.
+Then, the equivalence result guarantees that the dominating allocation has an interim-payoff-equivalent feasible allocation that is EPIC for the agent.
+Hence, there is no exchange of slack variables in the equivalent allocation.
+Moreover, the equivalent allocation also dominates the RSW.
+It follows that the agent's EPIR constraints are slack for at least one type of principal.
+We demonstrate that this type can convincingly deviate from the original equilibrium to another mechanism, and thus, the equilibrium is unintuitive.

+In summary, by focusing on the context of bilateral trading, we provide a simpler characterization of RSW, identify a necessary and sufficient condition under which the RSW allocation is undominated, and show that the equilibrium allocations passing the intuitive criterion are interim-payoff-equivalent to the RSW allocations.
+We thus contribute to the important but small body of literature on informed-principal problems in interdependent-values environments.

+In contrast to the intuitive criterion, some important solution concepts select undominated equilibrium allocations.
+Representative concepts are ``core mechanism'' and ``neutral optimum'' proposed by \cite{E1983Myerson}.
+The former is the allocation with no blocking coalition of types and the latter is axiomatically defined as the smallest possible set of unblocked mechanisms. \cite{2015Balkenborg_Makrisz} introduced a concept called ``assured allocation'' that provides an easily interpreted algorithm to find a neutral optimum. \cite{2015Balkenborg_Makrisz} as well as \cite{E1983Myerson} argued that, if the principal can effectively communicate with the agents, then she should be expected to offer only undominated mechanisms.
+In our study, we do not oppose this argument.
+This is different from an argument in favor of the intuitive criterion, and each argument is based on an implicit ``speech'' made by the principal.
+It is challenging to examine which argument is more convincing, but such an analysis is beyond our objective.

-The rest of the paper is organized as follows.
-Section \ref{Section2} provides a motivating example.
-Section \ref{Section3} presents the model.
-Section \ref{Section4} gives the refinement analyses based on the intuitive criterion and D1.
-Section \ref{Section5} investigates the properties of RSW allocations.
-Section \ref{Section6} explores the relationships among the refinement criteria.
-Section \ref{Section7} concludes.
-Appendix provides proofs and Supplementary Material presents some examples.
+The rest of the paper is organized as follows: Section \ref{Section2} describes the model.
+Section \ref{Section3} characterizes the RSW allocations.
+Section \ref{Section4} illustrates how the RSW allocation is derived and how non-RSW allocations are eliminated as unintuitive.
+Section \ref{Section5} proves that the intuitive equilibrium allocations are interim-payoff-equivalent to the RSW allocations for both parties.
+Section \ref{Section6} concludes the paper.
+Several technical lemmas and proofs are presented either in Appendix \hyperref[Section7]{A} or in the Supplementary material.